|

 by ALAN MOORE and DAVE GIBBONS

-Watchmen is one of the most commonly
+is one of the most commonly found graphic

-autobiographical "tell-alls," to scholarly essays, ornithological journal
+to scholarly essays, ornithological journal articles, corporate correspondence,

-articles, corporate correspondence, personal notes and letters, newspaper
+personal notes and letters, newspaper articles, arrest and accompanying

-articles, arrest and accompanying psychological records, interviews, marketing
+psychological records, interviews, marketing materials, materials that

-materials, materials that make the characters come alive.
+make the characters come alive.

 The